sisl/astra-rl/docs/tutorials/quick_start_training.md

 ## Step 5: Choose Your Algorithm and Optimizer

 The solver is the RL learning algorithm that will take in a graph of training rollouts and compute the loss.
-The optimizer will update auditor model weights to minimize this loss, teaching the auditor to more effectively elicit target toxicity.
+The optimizer will update tester model weights to minimize this loss, teaching the tester to more effectively elicit target toxicity.

 We use DPO and Adam as the default for this quickstart.